-The Corporation has also created an RSU Plan to attract, retain and motivate officers and directors of the Corporation.
+The Corporation also adopted an RSU Plan as a second component of its LTIP, to attract, retain and motivate officers and directors of the Corporation.
 The RSU Plan provides that RSUs may be granted by the Compensation Committee to directors and officers of the Corporation as a discretionary payment in consideration for significant contributions to the long-term success of the Corporation.
 Please see "Description of RSU Plan" below for further details.

-RSUs were granted on April 20, 2021 to NEOs of the Corporation for compensation related to 2021.
+RSUs were granted on July 5, 2024 to NEOs of the Corporation for compensation related to 2024.
 Please see "Summary Compensation Table" below for details.